 A workers’ compensation claim may pay for your medical expenses and a percentage of your lost income.
 However, you won't be able to recover damages for pain and suffering.

 If you have a personal injury claim against someone other than your employer, however, then you may be able to file a lawsuit and recover damages for your physical pain, emotional suffering, lost income, medical expenses, and other damages.
+Getting a Massachusetts construction accident injury lawyer is vital to protecting your rights.

 The facts of your case and the cause of your accident determine whether you have a workers’ compensation claim or a personal injury case.
 The experienced legal team at Spada Law Group will pursue all available sources of compensation for you.
 Our offices are conveniently located in Chelsea and Salem.
 We're pleased to provide you with a free consultation if you’ve been hurt or if your loved one died in a construction accident.
 Please fill out the contact form on this page, or call us today to learn more.